 Because of the near certainty that its law suit in court would be stayed, pursuant to the Stay Provision (subject to the conditions set forth in the New York Convention), the Spanish company is very likely to be dissuaded from commencing such a suit in court, and it is likely (to the extent that it wishes to pursue its legal rights) to commence an arbitration.

 If we change the facts of the hypothetical slightly, let's assume that one of the companies commences an arbitration and then, after the arbitrator is appointed, one of those two disputants decides that, notwithstanding the existence of the arbitration agreement and the pending arbitration proceeding, it wishes to commence a legal proceeding in court.
 Such a desire to take "I want out of the arbitration" action might be contemplated by the plaintiff or by the defendant – although the nature of relief to be requested would obviously be very different.
 Regardless of which disputant might contemplate trying to get out of the arbitration, it knows that there is near certainty (again) that such a court action would be stayed.

-The examples above are far from theoretical – in many cases as to which the parties' agreement included an arbitration clause, after a dispute arises, one party regrets its prior consent to a non-judicial forum for the resolution of disputes.
+The examples above are far from theoretical – in many cases as to which the parties' agreement included an arbitration clause, after a dispute arises, one party regrets its prior consent to a

 Put slightly differently, in many cases, arbitration would not be commenced but for the Stay Provision.
 The Stay Provision "empowers" arbitrators, and therefore it serves as a source of the existence of an arbitral tribunal.